Vietnam Airlines: New enterprise: 1993–2006

-A new livery was introduced in early 1998, initially unveiled on a Boeing 767.

-In December 2001, Vietnam Airlines signed a historic agreement with Boeing for the acquisition of its first ever US-built aircraft, signalling the start of trade under the Bilateral Trade Agreement between the two countries.
+A new livery was introduced in early 1998, initially unveiled on a Boeing 767.In December 2001, Vietnam Airlines signed a historic agreement with Boeing for the acquisition of its first ever US-built aircraft, signalling the start of trade under the Bilateral Trade Agreement between the two countries.
 The deal involved four Boeing 777-200ERs.
 The transaction was valued at US$680 million; the first aircraft was initially scheduled for delivery in 2003.
 These four aircraft, along with six others of the same type that are leased from International Lease Finance Corporation (ILFC), are the flagships of the airline, and serve on medium and long-haul routes, respectively.
 During that year, the airline carried 3.4 million passengers, 1.9 million of whom were on domestic flights; flights to Beijing resumed and services to Kunming were launched.
-During 2002, Vietnam Airlines considered a lease offer from Airbus for two Airbus A340-300s.
+During 2002, Vietnam Airlines considered a lease offer from Airbus for two Airbus A340-300s, which were never delivered to the airline.
 On 4 September 2003, a landmark ceremony celebrated the airline's receipt of its first Boeing 777-200ER purchased outright from Boeing.
 On 28 October, the airline decided to move its operations in Moscow from Sheremetyevo International Airport to Domodedovo International Airport.

 In June 2005, Vietnam Airlines ordered four Boeing 787-8s.
 Twelve additional 787-8s were ordered in late 2007, some of them to be directly acquired from the company, and the rest to be purchased by the carrier's subsidiary Vietnam Aircraft Leasing Company (VALC).
 These new aircraft were to allow Vietnam Airlines to expand its network and replace some leased aircraft.
 Regarding the delays from Boeing, CEO Pham Ngoc Minh remarked in September 2009, "We are not happy about the constant delays.
 It affects our business plan.
-We expected to get our planes in 2009, then 2010, and now nobody can confirm to us which is the exact delivery date.
+We expected to get our planes in 2009, then in 2010, and now nobody can confirm to us which is the exact delivery date.
 I can be patient but it gives us a lot of headaches."
-In 2010 the airline switched its Boeing 787 order from the –8 to the –9 model, stating that 787-8s did not meet all the requirements Boeing initially promised; it is expected the airline will receive its first aircraft of the type in 2015.
+In 2010 the airline switched its Boeing 787 order from the –8 to the –9 model, stating that 787-8s did not meet all the requirements Boeing initially promised; it was expected that the airline would receive its first aircraft of the type in 2015.

 On 20 June 2005, the airline launched direct services to Frankfurt after having discontinued services to Berlin.
 It came after the 2004–2005 period when travel between the two countries soared 70%.
 The following year, Vietnam Airlines was admitted into IATA.
 As part of the move, Vietnam Airlines had to meet the association's IOSA safety standards.